ben-terracon/app-sec-challenge/README.md

 ## Guidelines

  - Review the code files and create a list of vulnerabilities
+ - Running the code to perform dynamic testing is allowed
  - Classify the vulnerabilities (e.g. SQL injection, Cross-site scripting)
  - Triage the vulnerabilities.
 Which vulnerabilities are the most severe (tip: use the [CVSS scoring tool](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator))
  - Suggest fixes.
 These can be, but **do not** need to be full code fixes.
 Imagine you're giving instructions to a developer (e.g., Add user validation to the variable *startDate* to ensure it's a valid date)